 Piezo Stages in Imaging and Alternative Technologies

 Let’s consider each word independently.
-Stage refers to a surface that holds material for inspection by a microscope or other imaging technology.
+Actuator or stage refers to a surface that holds material for inspection by a microscope or other imaging technology.
 The material can be anything from human cell samples screened for abnormalities to industrial materials tested for quality.
 To bring the material into focus, the stage is moved in very tiny increments with great precision.

 Enter the “piezo” of the piezo stage. piezo is an abbreviation of piezoelectric.
 The word piezo comes from the Greek word “to squeeze or press.”
 In 1880, the Curies discovered that when they squeezed certain types of materials, especially crystals, the material gained an electric charge.
 When they released the pressure, the crystalline material would give off the charge.
 They could harness the resulting electricity to develop motors that could make very miniscule and precise incremental movements.